nicoleump/ga-dsiplus/roadmap/week01/readme.md

 * To be honest with you

 ## In order to receive outcomes support you must:
-* Graduate from your immersive
+* Graduate from your immersive and attended Outcomes sessions
-* Have the following completed no later than Outcomes Bootcamp (1 week after graduation):
+* Have the following completed and signed off by your local career coach within 1 week after graduation:
 * Resume
 * LinkedIn
 * GA Profile